5 Things to Do in Barrie Before Fall Arrives

 Go To The Drive In

-Sunset Drive In has been a God send this year; allowing cinephiles a chance to see movies on the big screen despite theatre closures.
-They’ll be running movies throughout the next few weeks, including new releases Tenet and Bill And Ted Face The Music!
+Sunset Drive In has been a God send since the beginning of Covid; allowing cinephiles a chance to see movies on the big screen despite theatre closures.
+They’ll be running movies throughout the next few weeks, including the Barrie Film Festival next week!

 Picnic and Patios